Emmanuel Noi Omaboe

 Oyeeman Wereko Ampem II, (born Emmanuel Noi Omaboe, 29 October 1930 – 26 November 2005) was a Ghanaian civil servant, businessman and traditional ruler.
-He was Gyaasehene of Akuapem and Omanhene(Paramount Chief) of Amanokrom from 1975 till his death in 2005.
+He was Gyaasehene of Akuapem and Ohene (Chief) of Amanokrom from 1975 till his death in 2005.
 He served as Commissioner for Economic Affairs in Ghana from 1967 to 1969 and Government Statistician from 1960 to 1966.

 Early life

 Emmanuel Noi Omaboe was born on 29 October 1930 at Amanokrom in Akuapim.
 His parents were Peter Nortey Omaboe of Osu and Mary Opeibea Awuku of Amanokrom.

 His education began at Mamfe Presbyterian School in 1936 and continued at Suhum Presbyterian Middle School.
 Omaboe was educated at Accra Academy from 1946 to 1950.
 He entered the University College of the Gold Coast in 1951, to read economics.
 In 1954, under government scholarship, Omaboe proceeded to the London School of Economics to complete his economics degree in statistics, graduating with a first in the subject.
 He had a year at a postgraduate masters studentship in Statistics at LSE before returning to Ghana.